Huron Community Foundation

 Over the years, they contributed personally and through business to deserving local causes.
 Now with the opportunity to team up with HCF, it allows them to know the projects have been researched and found to be qualified recipients.
 They also appreciate that there is an advisory council who oversees the fund and reviews applicants.

-Craig Matthesen Fund
+Craig Matthesen Huron Community Foundation

 The Craig Matthesen Fund was provided for in his estate plan and was created at his passing in March 2016.
 Craig left appoximately $1 Million of his estate to benefit the Huron Community Foundation, and also set up a fund of an equal amount for students studying journalism and business at Chadron State College and the Chadron Youth Baseball Organization.
 The gifts are to be made in perpetuity and are expected to increase over time.